What Is Bounce Rate?

 - Optimize Page Load Speed

-Slow-loading pages are one of the primary causes of high bounce rates.
+Slow-loading pages are one of the primary causes of high B.R.
 Ensure your website loads quickly by compressing images, minimizing JavaScript, and using a fast hosting provider. - Improve Content Relevance

 Make sure the content on your landing pages matches the expectations set by your ads or search engine results.
 Irrelevant content is a common reason for visitors to leave immediately. - Clear Call-to-Actions (CTAs)